zangassis/primer-style-page/README.md

-# Primer Style Page
+# Primer Design System Page
-A Static Landing page built with Primer Style
 =======
 # A static and responsive page maid with Primer Design Sytem